 Singapore Airlines (SQ) had decided to focus its long-haul fleet around the Airbus A310 and Boeing 747 after retiring the DC-10 by the end of 1983.
 However, the airline soon realised it needed an aircraft that would fit between these two airliners.

-This led to the order of five P&W-powered MD-11s with the option on a further 15.
-However, SQ announced in August 1991 that it was cancelling the deal, citing concerns over the aircraft’s range and ability to perform on its Singapore (SIN) to Paris (CDG) service.
+This led to the order of five P&W-powered MD-11s, with the option of an additional 15.
+However, Singapore announced in August 1991 that it was cancelling the deal, citing concerns about the aircraft’s range and its ability to operate on its Singapore (SIN)-Paris (CDG) service.
 It went on to order the Airbus A340.

 Star Europe (SE)

-The aircraft was operated in a 409 passengers all-economy configuration.
+The aircraft was operated in an all-economy configuration, seating 409 passengers.
 No additional titles were added to the H2 livery.

 Swissair (SR)